InferSoft-inc/app-challenge/README.md

   - How to set up and run your application.
   - A brief explanation of your design choices and technologies used.
   - Any challenges you encountered and how you resolved them.
-- A simple demo (video or live) showcasing the functionality of your application.
+- A simple demo (video) showcasing the functionality of your application.

 ### Evaluation Criteria
 - **Functionality**: The application meets all the basic functional requirements.